iaeiou/blue-plankton-2/content/posts/basic-rules-for-walking-in-the-mountains.md

 I usually have to do this a few times during winter.
 I recommend that you get a portable air compressor.
 You can <a href="https://www.amazon.com/gp/product/B01L9WSTEG/" target="blank">get one from Amazon for $35</a>.

+There are 2 reasons you'll be glad you did.

+1. If you're away from home, or traveling at night, you may be miles away from a gas station.
+Or, the nearest gas station in a rural area may not have air compressors.
+Having your own will provide you with a convenient way to handle inflation yourself.

+2. Commercial air compressors at gas stations can fail in severe winter weather.
+I experienced this when, during an Arctic weather event, I checked the air in my brand new Hakkapelliitas.
+The air machine went bonkers, sucked all the air out of my 2 rear tires and froze to one of the stems, breaking it.

 The equipment required for hiking depends on the length of the hike, but day hikers generally carry at least water, food, a map, and rain-proof gear.
 Hikers usually wear sturdy hiking boots for mountain walking and backpacking, as protection from the rough terrain, as well as providing increased stability.
 The Mountaineers club recommends a list of "Ten Essentials" equipment for hiking, including a compass, sunglasses, sunscreen, a flashlight, a first aid kit, a fire starter, and a knife.
 Other groups recommend items such as hat, gloves, insect repellent, and an emergency blanket.
 A GPS navigation device can also be helpful and route cards may be used as a guide.

 > Returning home is the most difficult part of long-distance hiking; You have grown outside the puzzle and your piece no longer fits. ― Cindy Ross